Kafue National Park 365

-Covering a staggering 22 400 sq km (roughly the size of Wales), the Kafue National Park is Zambia's largest safari park and hosts diverse habitats and an equally varied range of species.
-Situated only two hours’ drive from Livingstone, Kafue National Park is still largely unaffected by mass tourism and remains one of the truly remote safari areas of Zambia – making for an intimate Zambia safari experience.
+Covering a staggering 22 400 square kilometres, the Kafue National Park hosts diverse habitats and an equally varied range of species.
+Located only two hours’ drive from Livingstone, it is still nevertheless largely unaffected by mass tourism and remains one of the truly remote areas of Zambia – making it an excellent choice for visitors looking for real wilderness.

-A large portion of the Kafue is made up of open savannah grasslands where predators roam in search of prey.
-The Kafue National Park is one of the only places in Zambia where you can see cheetah, and is also home to the endangered wild dog, leopard and lion.
-In addition to this remarkable variety of wildlife, an astounding 490 species of bird are also present.
+A large portion of Kafue is made up of open savannah grasslands and consequently it is one of the only places in Zambia where you can see cheetah.
+It is also home to the endangered wild dog, leopard and lion, and an astounding 490 species of bird.